Illinois Veteran Grant (IVG) Program

 Benefit Usage

-Although ISAC will not be able to reimburse institutions for 2023-24 IVG awards, reporting of enrollment hours must still take place so that benefit usage (i.e., eligibility units) can be accurately assessed to students' accounts.
+Even though ISAC may not be able to fully reimburse institutions for 2025-26 IVG awards, reporting of enrollment hours must still take place so that benefit usage (i.e., eligibility units) can be accurately assessed to students' accounts.

 • After submitting data, colleges are encouraged to always review the Benefits Results Exceptions report that is available the next business day.